-Driftwood Outdoors: RV camping is great fun with added convenience
+DRIFTWOOD OUTDOORS: RV camping is great fun with added convenience

 When we would arrive at the parks, Dad would have to stop at the gatehouse to check in.
 That’s when my brother and I, and friends if they were with us, would drag our bikes out of the camper and take off.
 We’d wave bye to Mom and find the campsite later.
 Sometimes hours later.
 It was an incredible sense of freedom for us boys to be off on what felt like a grand adventure, even if it was really a tightly controlled environment of less than a couple of thousand acres.

 Thor Industries is the parent company of many leading RV brands, including Airstream, Dutchmen, Jayco, Keystone and Starcraft.
 They are a major player in the recreational vehicle market.
-The company recently released “The 2020 THOR North American RV Consumer Survey Report.”
-It includes responses from owners of all types of RVs, as well as prospective owners, across Canada and the U.S.
+The company recently release “The 2020 THOR North American RV Consumer Survey Report.”
+It includes responses from owners of all types of RVs, as well as prospective owners, across Canada and the US.

 A couple of interesting takeaways from the report are that 94 percent of consumers surveyed still plan to vacation in 2020 and 50 percent of those with vacation plans indicate that a vacation will occur in October.
 This potentially extends the traditional camping season.